Exairnous/Advanced-UI-Menus/CONTRIBUTING.md

   * Spare a thought for comments; while they don't have to be on every line, try not to forget about them entirely.

-  * Generally just try to make things clear and it'll probably be fine.
+  * Try to make things clear and in the same general style and it'll probably be fine.

   * And finally, don't forget to test your changes.